 - ID or passports of parents of the child

-The birth can be legally registered by the parents of the child, a close relative, a legal representative of the parents or an appointed staff member at the place of birth.
+The birth can be legally registered by the parents of the child, a close relative, a legal representative of the parents, or an appointed staff member at the place of birth.

 If you are a British citizen, you can also register your baby at the British Embassy, which means that the birth will be recorded in the General Registry Office in the UK.

-If you are a non-resident having a baby in Portugal, you will need to take out private health insurance to cover costs.
+If you are a non-resident having a baby in Portugal, then you will need to take out private health insurance to cover the costs.
 See our guide to health insurance in Portugal for more information.

 Maternity leave in Portugal can be extended by 30 days to 150 days at full pay if:

-- the leave after the mandatory 42 days post-birth has been shared between both parents.
+- The leave after the mandatory 42 days post-birth has been shared between both parents.
 The additional 30-day period can be taken by both parents.

 - The mother has given birth to twins (an extra 30 days is added for each additional birth, eg. 180 days total for triplets, 210 for quadruplets, etc.).